lewisccx/Team2/README.md

 2. All the backend C# scripts are located in the “VRsafeRiding ” > “Assets” > “Scripts” folder

 ### Game Rules
- 1. Answer all 10 quiz questions in the game which are located all over the map
+ 1. Locate and answer the quiz questions in the game around the map
  2. Avoid hitting pedestrians as well as getiing hit by vehicle and pedestrian in the game
- 3. Each question act as a checkpoint(save game progress) in the game
+ 3. Each question act as a checkpoint (save game progress) in the game
  4. To restart the game, click on the restart menu located the at the start of the map.

 ## Demo